S. 2994: An Act protecting the health and safety of puppies and kittens in cities and towns

 MSPCA Position: Support

-1. Prohibits the sale of puppies and kittens under 8 weeks old;
+- Prohibit the sale of puppies and kittens under 8 weeks old;

-2. Requires the promulgation of rules and regulations for boarding facilities and breeders;
+- Require the promulgation of rules and regulations for boarding facilities and breeders;

-3. Prohibits the roadside sale of animals; and
+- Prohibit the roadside sale of animals;

 Puppies and kittens are sometimes sold before the age of eight weeks.
 Separating puppies and kittens from their mother and litter prior to completion of their primary socialization developmental stage—when they learn important species-specific behaviors such as bite inhibition, submissive postures, and the development of proper social relations with their littermates—can result in significant behavioral problems, including aggression.

 Puppies learn social structure, dominance, and patience during the first eight weeks of life.
 When they are separated too early, the foundation for training can be more difficult to establish and may result in separation anxiety, destructive behavior, or lack of bite inhibition.
 Behavior problems caused by early separation can make dogs, in particular, more difficult to adopt and, in worst-case scenarios, can contribute to the likelihood of dog bites and can be a public safety threat.
-One study using a control group found that disease susceptibility and mortality was higher in puppies with a shorter maternal-contact period.
+One study also found that disease susceptibility and mortality was higher in puppies with a shorter maternal-contact period.

 Approximately 25 states have a statutory or regulatory provision preventing the sale of puppies younger than eight weeks of age, and at least 13 have laws that apply to any person who sells an underage puppy.
-Strengthening the law to prohibit the sale of puppies and kittens under eight weeks of age and specifically prohibiting individuals from selling such young animals will go far toward protecting both animals and people in Massachusetts.
+Strengthening the law to prohibit the sale of puppies and kittens under eight weeks old and specifically prohibiting individuals from selling such young animals will go far toward protecting both animals and people in Massachusetts.

 Massachusetts currently has no state oversight of breeders or doggie daycare/boarding facilities.
 The only requirement for anyone with more than four dogs is to obtain a kennel license from the city or town.
-This bill would require the Department of Agricultural Resources (MDAR) to establish reasonable rules and regulations for the operation of breeding kennels and catteries producing pets for the public, as well as boarding kennels and daycare facilities for dogs and cats.
+This legislation would require the Department of Agricultural Resources (MDAR) to establish reasonable rules and regulations for the operation of breeding kennels and catteries producing pets for the public, as well as boarding kennels and daycare facilities for dogs and cats.

-The goals are to:
+The goals of addressing this language are to:

 - Simplify language;

-• Ensure that all dogs have an individual license, even if they are in a kennel with a kennel license;
+- Ensure that all dogs have an individual license, even if they are in a kennel with a kennel license;